 Right placement: After the method has been explained

-Decision-making process: Apply in important tasks
+Decision-making process: Use it for important tasks

 Calls to Action in Different Training Phases